 Outdoor amenity areas are proposed situated atop the podiums and/or between the towers at probe locations 23, 31, 37 and 44, as indicated in Figures 2b and 4.
 The spaces will be susceptible to winds from specific directions being deflected to flow down, around and where applicable, through the gap between the towers, resulting in windy, though not inordinate wind conditions.
-Probes 31 and 44, situated on the podium amenity spaces for Tower D and Tower G, respectively, are predicted suitable for standing during the summer months and are expected to realise seasonally appropriate conditions much of the time.
-Probe location 23, situated on podium amenity space between Tower A and Tower B, and probe 37, similarly on the podium between Tower E and Tower F, will realise uncomfortable conditions throughout the seasons.
-Windy conditions are not an unreasonable expectation for amenity spaces atop 8 storey roofs and near towers, and uncomfortable wind conditions are a reasonable expectation for narrow gaps between towers, and as such, the rooftop amenity areas will not realise pedestrian comfort conditions that are appropriate for the intended purpose without implementation of effective wind mitigation plans.
+Probes 31 and 44, situated on the podium amenity spaces for Tower D and Tower G, respectively, are predicted suitable for sitting and standing during the summer months respectively, however, probe 44 is near the transition to sitting, and as such these locations are expected to realise seasonally appropriate conditions much of the time.

+Probe location 23, situated on podium amenity space between Tower A and Tower B will realise uncomfortable conditions during the winter and spring, walking conditions during the summer and fall.
+Uncomfortable wind conditions are a reasonable expectation for narrow gaps between towers, and as such, the rooftop amenity areas will not realise pedestrian comfort conditions that are appropriate for the intended purpose without implementation of effective wind mitigation plans.
+The wind mitigation plans will be examined further at the Site Plan Approval stage.